Salena Godden: Film credits

-Cahier Africain – a feature film documentary about the humanitarian crisis in Central Africa Republic produced by award-winning German director Heidi Specogna with English narration by Salena Godden.
+Cahier Africain – a feature film documentary about the humanitarian crisis in Central Africa Republic produced by award-winning German director Heidi Specogna with English narration by Godden.
 The film was awarded the Premio Zonta Club Locarno award by the jury of the Semaine de la critique - Locarno for its humanitarian value and the Silver Dove.

 Brakes – premiered at the Edinburgh Film Festival, Brakes is an independent UK debut, a dark improvised comedy directed and written by Mercedes Grower.
-It stars Noel Fielding, Julia Davis and Julian Barratt and many familiar faces of British comedy.
+It stars Noel Fielding, Julia Davis, Julian Barratt and many other familiar faces of British comedy.
 Its UK television premiere was on Film4 in 2018.